evilwan/raptor-chess-interface/README.md

 ## Update: Lights out

-The original author of the project does not approve of the way I tried to save the project Google Code so I decided to stop all Raptor activity.
+The original author of the project does not approve of the way I tried to save the project from Google Code so I decided to stop all Raptor activity.

 So long and thanks for all the fish.